Mishkanian/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://github.com/Mishkanian/Pewlett-Hackard-Analysis/blob/main/Query%20Images/retiring_titles.png)

 - The positions most affected by the incoming retirement wave will be "Senior Engineer" and "Senior Staff."
 - A total of **90,398** employees are retiring or nearing retirement.
+- Two managers are retiring, which is significant because there are only nine current managers.
 - 1,549 current employees born between January 1, 1965 and December 31, 1965 are eligible to participate in the mentorship program.

 ## Summary